heinzc/PrivacyService/README.md

 	make
 The executable should now be found in the root of the project folder.

-## Working example
+## Working examples
 Two working examples using the privacy service (homomorphic encryption prototype) can be found [here](https://cpsgit.informatik.uni-kl.de/students/thesis_dennis).
 The first example shows, how your data can be processed in an untrusted cloud and how you can share it with other people.
 The second one shows how to use the distributed aggregation.

-## Usage
+## Usage and features
+The privacy service acts as an adapter for the VICINITY network and has to be called like every other adapter.
+There are several features that you can also see in the Neighbourhood Manager, but some of them are not meant to be used manually and are only meant to be used by the service itself.
+This is described below.
 More specific details than here can be found in the *ServiceThingDescription.json* or in the program code itself.
+In addition, the working examples can also help you.
 ### Properties
 It is discussed [here](https://vicinityh2020.github.io/vicinity-gateway-api/#/actions/getObjectsOidActionsAidTasksTid), how to get properties, and [here](https://vicinityh2020.github.io/vicinity-gateway-api/#/actions/getObjectsOidActionsAidTasksTid) how to put properties.
 #### trustedparties